jonathan904/symfony-docs/book/doctrine/orm.rst

 Now your database will be updated and the new column added to the database table.

+In this case we can easily obtain an object of our entity from the id as follows:

+* @extra: Route ("/ path / {id} /", name = "_path_name)
+* @extra ParameterConverter ("parameter" class = "MyBundle: Entity")

+Having done this the parameter that is entered by the function will be an object of our entity

 .. index::
    single: Configuration; Doctrine ORM
    single: Doctrine; ORM Configuration